13 Hawaii Rooftop Bars With Views So Magical You’ll Be Bragging About For Years

 This third-floor rooftop at the Aston Waikiki Beach Hotel embraces classic Polynesian themes with a modern twist.
 The partially covered outdoor terrace offers unobstructed views of Waikiki Beach and the Pacific Ocean.
 Tiki torches, bamboo accents, and vintage Hawaiian artwork create an atmosphere of nostalgic tropical elegance.

-Must-try drinks: The Tiki Torch (a flaming concoction of rums and tropical juices), Kiawe Wood-Grilled Misoyaki Butterfish, and the Loco Moco with housemade gravy and local beef.
+- The Tiki Torch (a flaming concoction of rums and tropical juices)

 Price range: $$ | Best for: Casual dining with ocean views | Dress code: Beach casual